 Asynchronous API usage

-All of the interfaces in Modal are available in both asynchronous and blocking
+All of the functions in Modal are available in both standard (blocking) and

-versions.
-The async interface can be accessed by calling suffixing .aio
+asynchronous variants.
+The async interface can be accessed by appending .aio

 library.